keira9/job-skill-analyzer/README.md

 Problem: Application would return 404 errors when accessed without trailing slash.
 Solution: Configured nginx with proper `alias` directive and `try_files` to handle URL variations correctly.

+Link to web app: http://3.95.223.149/skill-analyzer/

  License

 This project is created for educational purposes as part of the ALU System Engineering & DevOps curriculum.

 Contact

-For questions or feedback, please contact: [Your Email]
+For questions or feedback, please contact: m.keira@alustudent.com

 ---